davidmorgan/build/codelab/02/README.md

 then running `dart pub get`.

 Notice that while `codelab_builders` is a `dev_dependency`, `codelab_annotations` is a normal dependency.
-That's because use code never references the builder directly, but it _will_ use the annotation.
+That's because user code never references the builder directly, but it _will_ use the annotation.

 Adding the dependency will cause "watch" mode to exit